Current Projects

 BAckground

-Removal of the Log House will provide Coldstream with an opportunity to reimagine the use of this space and add valuable greenspace to the District for public enjoyment.
-Previous flooding events have intensified structural building issues including but not limited to failing foundation and mold, making the Log House unsuitable for private or public use and the roof is at end of life.
+Removal of the Log House provides Coldstream with an opportunity to reimagine the use of this space and add valuable greenspace to the District for public enjoyment.
+Previous flooding events intensified structural building issues, including but not limited to failing foundation and mold, making the Log House unsuitable for private or public use, and the roof was at end of life.
 The Log House was built in 1951 and purchased by the Regional District of North Okanagan in 2011 and rezoned as parkland.
 The District acquired the property in 2014.
-The Log House is not registered as a Heritage/Historical Site.
+The Log House was not registered as a Heritage/Historical Site.

 Project Contact